 To have the banana

-Yet another weird botanical expression.
+Yet another weird French fruit expression.
 This one has to do with the smile, shaped like a banana.

-5 – Meaning of The French Expression (Ne pas) Être Dans Son Assiette
+5 – (Ne pas) Être Dans Son Assiette 🍽

 To (not) be in one’s plate (or seat)

-This expression is mostly used in the negative, to say you don’t feel great.
-It has to do with horseback riding, and nothing to do with a plate as one often mistakenly thinks.
 “L’assiette” in horseback riding means your “seat”, how balanced you are sitting on your horse.
 So, when “vous n’êtes pas dans votre assiette”, it means you are off balance.
+Hence you cannot feel great!

 To have eaten some horse